Witchtower/fireandbot/README.md

 # fireandbot - Discord bot of the Fire and Blood Classic Guild @Razorfen

+*With the introduction of Guild Banks in TBC Classic this Bot has lost it's purpose.*

 ## Features / HowTo

 ### Export Bankchar data with Guild Bank Classic AddOn